varnishcache/varnish-cache/doc/sphinx/phk/thetoolsweworkwith.rst

 Let me give you an example of their utter silliness:

-The book which defined the C langauge had a list af reserved identifiers, all of them lower-case words.
+The book which defined the C language had a list of reserved identifiers, all of them lower-case words.
 The UNIX libraries defined a lot of functions, all of them lower-case words.